zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

       and client use cases discussed in the paper are found in the `data` directory of this artifact.
-    - This artifact may not support the claim that Elrond can infer a consistent initial solution in under 3 minutes depending on the hardware on which the benchmarks are executed, although in our testing this claim was verified.
+    - This artifact may not support the claim that Elrond can infer a consistent initial solution in under 3 minutes (line 1004) depending on the hardware on which the benchmarks are executed, although in our testing this claim was verified.
 * _Q2: Can Elrond identify unsafe client programs?_
     - This artifact supports the claim that Elrond can return concrete counter-examples for clients with unsafe postconditions by